Support NLPA

 What is the Award?

 Established in 1995, Arizona Theatre Company’s National Latine Playwrights Award (NLPA) is unique in its longevity and prescience.
 Under the leadership of ATC Playwright-in-Residence Elaine Romero, the award continues to create a greater awareness of under-represented Latine writers’ stories.
 It has honored many outstanding works by Latine playwrights who have achieved remarkable success throughout the country.
-Now after nearly 30 years, we are happy to announce that in addition to the cash prize, the winner will receive a public reading in an annual festival.

 Why This Matters?